samm82/Drasil/code/stable/projectile/projectile_c_p_nol_b_u_v_d/src/python/test/TestSummary.md

 **Source of Expected Output:** The data violates a constraint, so an error message should be displayed.

-**Rationale:** The InputParameters module should be able to verify data correctly when it violates the lower bound constraint on $\theta$.

 ### T:input_constraints_too_large_theta

+**Rationale:** The InputParameters module should be able to verify data correctly when it violates the upper bound constraint on $\theta$.

 **Input:** N/A